 I thought this would be nice place to commemorate and honor my Shawnee heritage by collecting the earliest images of tribal members that I could find so that my family members and others could see what the Shawnee people looked like in and around the time period about which I am writing.

 Seated, Emma (BlueJacket) Renfrow; standing, Gertrude Alice (Grass) Hinshaw.
 The boys: Gaylord Adolphus Hinhsaw, Joe Dale Hinshaw and Felix Carlyle Hinshaw.
-Photo courtesy of and permission to post granted by my cousin Gaylord Carlyle Hinshaw, Sr., a direct descendant of Chief BlueJacket:
+Photo courtesy of and permission to post granted to Dorene Soiret by my cousin Gaylord Carlyle Hinshaw, Sr., a direct descendant of Chief BlueJacket:

-Gaylord Adolphus Hinshaw, direct descendant of Chief BlueJacket.
-Photo courtesy of and permission to post granted by Gaylord Carlyle Hinshaw, Sr.:
+GAYLORD ADOLPHUS HINSHAW, direct descendant of Chief BlueJacket.
+Photo courtesy of and permission to post granted to Dorene Soiret by Gaylord Carlyle Hinshaw, Sr.:

 Carlyle wrote to me about the artist:

 “Hal Sherman was an artist in Englewood OH who became interested in the Bluejacket family.
 He was inspired to become a painter of Indian history after viewing Howard Chandler Christy’s painting of the ‘Signing of the Greene Ville Treaty’ at the Garst Museum in Greenville, Ohio while on a school field trip.
 He practiced on the back of his mother’s tablecloth with crayons.
 Hal taught himself to paint the old style from early American painters in books.
 Old style appealed to museums and collectors and opened a unique market for historical paintings.